xupengfei-dr/rshr_main/models/model/HI.md

+## RSHR model code🔨🔨
-## The code will be released upon paper acceptance🙂🙂🙂.
+##The code, along with detailed training settings, will be released upon paper acceptance 🙂.